 I'm going to share another interesting story.
 I read a book called "The 100 Year Life: Living and Working in an Age of Longevity" written by Linda Gratton, and here's what the author has to say about it:

-Up until now, it was common for people to be educated until the age of about 20, then go out to work for approximately 40 years, and retire at the age of 60.
-However, since about 25 years ago, the number of people who live to be over 100 years old has been steadily increasing, and statistically, it has been proven that more than 50% of people born in 2007 (at present a high school student) will live to be approximately 107 years old.
+Until now, it was common for people to be educated until the age of about 20, then go out to work for approximately 40 years, and retire at 60.
+However, since about 25 years ago, the number of people who live to be over 100 years old has been steadily increasing, and statistically, it has been proven that over 50% of people born in 2007 (at present a high school student) will live to be approximately 107 years old.

-Therefore, the author advocates investing in intangible assets from a young age to be able to work until your 70s or 80s as a strategy for a 100-year life span.
+Therefore, the author advocates investing in intangible assets from a young age to work until your 70s or 80s as a strategy for a 100-year life span.

 - What you learned in your 20s will be outdated 50 years from now, so updating your knowledge and marketable skills will be necessary to be productive in your 60s and beyond.

 - If you don't start taking care of your physical and mental health while you're young, it will start catching up to you when you are older.
 It may be too late if you're already in your 60s and lived a mostly sedentary life.
 Taking care of yourself is one of the biggest investments one can make.